nitin42/Animated-Timeline/README.md

 ## Introduction

 **animated-timeline** is an animation library for React which makes it painless to create playback based animations.
 It is inspired from [animatedjs](https://github.com/animatedjs/animated) and [anime](https://github.com/juliangarnier/anime).
-It focuses on improving the developer experience and has an API which is relatively similar to React Native.
-It also shares the same philosophy with React Native which is -
+It focuses on improving the developer experience.

-> **_focus on declarative relationships between inputs and outputs, with configurable transforms in between, and simple start/stop methods to control time-based animation execution._**

-Along with `start` and `stop` methods it also has -

-* `restart` - To replay the animation

-* `reset` - To reset animation progress

-* `reverse` - To reverse the animation

-It also provides lifecycle hooks that gets executed during different phases of an animation.
-Read more [here](#lifecycle)

-## Motivation

-A year ago I created [this](https://github.com/nitin42/animate-components) animation library for React but it was very basic and lacked features to interactively control animation execution and dynamically setting the values.

-So I started playing with existing animation engines (`animatedjs` and `anime`) and decided to create this small library which combines both the models, **timing** and **animation**.
+## Another animation library ?

+No, it's not an animation library.
+Though you can use it as a library or extract some part of this project because `animated-timeline` exposes playback based APIs to perform animations and provides some other utilities like altering the animation position, APIs for performing spring based animations etc but the main goal of this project is to -

+* provide utilities to create animation tools.

+* create a fitting abstraction on top of this project.

+* provide APIs for composing animations that transition from one state to another, use loops, callbacks and timer APIs to create interactive animations.

 ## Features